Sunshinesheep/OpenBehavior-doc/docs/source/generate_scenarios_by_openbehavior.md

 #### Environment

-The environment defines dynamic conditions such as weather and visibility.
+The environment defines dynamic conditions such as weather.

 Related example: